mavryk-network/mavryk-protocol/docs/user/node-monitoring.rst

    #HELP metric description
    #TYPE metric type
-   octez_metric_name{label_name=label_value} x.x
+   mavkit_metric_name{label_name=label_value} x.x

 The metrics that can be exposed by the node can be listed with the command:

 .. code-block:: shell

-   octez-node dump-metrics
+   mavkit-node dump-metrics

-Version 14 of Octez exports metrics from various components of the node, namely:
+Version 14 of Mavkit exports metrics from various components of the node, namely:

 - :doc:`The p2p layer <../shell/p2p>`
 - :doc:`The store <../shell/storage>`